joalla/discogs_client/docs/source/authentication.md

 2. Calling the `set_consumer_key()` method

     ```python
-    ds = dc.Client('my_user_agent/1.0')
+    d = discogs_client.Client('my_user_agent/1.0')
-    ds.set_consumer_key('my_consumer_key', 'my_consumer_secret')
+    d.set_consumer_key('my_consumer_key', 'my_consumer_secret')
     ```

-These two methods do the same thing; their use is up to your preference.
+These two method do the same thing; their use is up to your preference.

 From here, we need to finish the OAuth process.

 * Get authorization URL

     ```python
-    ds.get_authorize_url()
+    d.get_authorize_url()
     ```

-    This will return a tuple with the request token, request secret, and the authorization URL that your user needs to visit to accept your app's request to sign in on their behalf.
+    This will return a tuple with the request token, request secret, and the authorization URL that your user need to visit to accept your app's request to sign in on their behalf.

     If you are writing a web application, you can specify a `callback_url` string to this method to receive the request token and request secret in the HTTP response.